-- This user's configured access is Read Only to plan file 27000, which means that under normal circumstances the user can see the plan file and open it as read-only. - Because Interacts with Process Management is checked, when the user is the owner of the active step in a plan file process, their access will be elevated as appropriate for the step (for example Read/Write and Allow Save Data for an Edit Plan File step). - While the step is active, the user will be able to edit the file, and save data from the file (if applicable).
+- This user's configured access is Read Only to plan file 27000, which means that under normal circumstances the user can see the plan file and open it as read-only. - Because the user has at least Read Only access to the plan file, the user is eligible to be a step owner of plan file 27000.
+When the user is the owner of the active step in a plan file process, their access will be elevated as appropriate for the step (for example Read/Write and Allow Save Data for an Edit Plan File step).
+Interacts with Process Management is not required to be checked in this circumstance (though it can be, if you also want this permission set to be considered when the ownership assignment is a role-see the following section for more information). - While the step is active, the user will be able to edit the file, and save data from the file (if applicable).
 Once the user completes the process task and the plan file moves on to the next step, the user will no longer be the step owner and they will revert to read-only access.